 - Bring together all elements of the community—individuals of all ages, schools, neighborhood associations, community groups, churches, and businesses.

-- Strengthen our sense of place, by making our neighborhoods’ history and community resources the centerpiece of the event.
+- Strengthen our sense of place, by making our neighborhoods’ history and community resources an integral part of the event.

 - Create an event that, like the Wall of Welcome, would reflect the unique spirit of Brentwood and Crestview.